DawidLycz/Hangman/for_devs/README.txt

         auto-py-to-exe

-    Once the application window pops up, you just need to input the appropriate data and start the conversion process.
+    Once the application window pops up, you just need to input the correct data and start the conversion process.

-    However, you can simplify this process significantly.
-The application provides pre-made conversion scripts.
-    One such script has already been created and can be found in this folder.
-    Before it's ready to use, you'll need to make a few modifications.
-    Open the .json file and replace "[PATH TO FILE]" with the path to the repository.
-    Next, in the application window, open the "Settings" tab.
-There is an option there to import a JSON file.
-    Use it to input the initial parameters.
-In the same tab, further up, you can input a custom output.
-    Then, all that's left is to initiate the conversion.
+Installer creation:

+    When game is already in .exe format.
+You might want to create installer.
+    Tool that might help with this process is Inno Setup Complier.
+    You can find more information about it here: https://jrsoftware.org/isdl.php